FHIR/FSHSchool/content/docs/Tutorials/goFSH/_index.md

 {{< terminal >}} sushi .
 ```

-This command will run SUSHI on **resources.fsh**, and generate the output into a directory called **build/**.
+This command will run SUSHI on **resources.fsh**, and generate the output of that FSH into a directory called **build/input/profiles**.
 You can then compare the output from running GoFSH and then SUSHI to the original **StructureDefinition-mcode-genetic-specimen.json** and **StructureDefinition-mcode-laterality.json** files.